 Investigations - Where appropriate, an investigation will be conducted by the proper supervisor or other designated individual(s) in order to gather all pertinent information and to ensure that all the facts are considered.
 The investigation may include, among other things, interviews with the employee and any witnesses or other involved parties, and review of documents and materials.
-Employees who are participants in an investigation are not allowed to disclose the content or particulars of the investigation unless otherwise authorized.
-All employees who are called upon to participate in an investigation are required to fully cooperate in the process and respond truthfully to all questions posed.
+Employees who are participants in an investigation are not allowed to disclose the content or particulars of the investigation are required to fully cooperate in the process and respond truthfully to all questions posed.
 Failure to do so will subject the employee to appropriate corrective action.
 The County reserves the right to suspend an employee while an investigation is conducted.